 A recent report for the UK government concluded the amount of plastic in the world’s oceans is set to triple within a decade.

-The authors of the report suggested efforts to reduce plastic pollution should focus on preventing it entering the sea, introducing new biodegradable plastics, and public awareness campaigns about marine protection.
+The authors of the report suggested efforts to reduce plastic pollution should focus on preventing it from entering the sea, introducing new biodegradable plastics, and public awareness campaigns about marine protection.

 “We would need 4.5 planets to sustain the human race if we keep living like this,” says Vishen Lakhiani, founder of Mindvalley.
 Vishen, who was already highly aware of the negative effects of plastic, recently found himself even more appalled by our habitual and unnecessary usage of the artificial substance, during his stay in a hotel in Phoenix, Arizona.
 “Every day they would leave a plastic bottle even though I wouldn’t consume it.
 The tap water in Phoenix is perfectly drinkable.
 I did not need the bottled water.”